angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 {@a register-providers-injectable}

 ### @Injectable-level configuration

 The `@Injectable()` decorator identifies every service class.
 The `providedIn` metadata option for a service class configures a specific injector (typically `root`) to use the decorated class as a provider of the service.
 When an injectable class provides its own service to the `root` injector, the service is available anywhere the class is imported.

 The following example configures a provider for `HeroService` using the `@Injectable()` decorator on the class.

-<code-example path="dependency-injection/src/app/heroes/hero.service.0.ts"  header="src/app/heroes/heroes.service.ts" linenums="false"> </code-example>
+<code-example path="dependency-injection/src/app/heroes/hero.service.0.ts"  header="src/app/heroes/heroes.service.ts"></code-example>

 This configuration tells Angular that the app's root injector is responsible for creating an instance of `HeroService` by invoking its constructor, and for making that instance available across the application.

 Providing a service with the app's root injector is a typical case, and the CLI sets up this kind of a provider automatically for you when generating a new service.
 However, you might not always want to provide your service at the root level.
 You might, for instance, want users to explicitly opt-in to using the service.

 Instead of specifying the `root` injector, you can set `providedIn` to a specific NgModule.

 For example, in the following excerpt, the `@Injectable()` decorator configures a provider that is available in any injector that includes the `HeroModule`.

-<code-example path="dependency-injection/src/app/heroes/hero.service.4.ts"  header="src/app/heroes/hero.service.ts" linenums="false"> </code-example>
+<code-example path="dependency-injection/src/app/heroes/hero.service.4.ts"  header="src/app/heroes/hero.service.ts"></code-example>

 This is generally no different from configuring the injector of the NgModule itself, except that the service is tree-shakable if the NgModule doesn't use it.